Chintapallidharmendra/ai-rate-limiter/README.md

 ## Testing

-Want to see it in action?
+Run this command to execute the tests:

 ```bash
 pytest test_rate_limiter.py -v
 ```

-This runs 80+ tests that check:
+This runs tests that check:

 - Basic allow/deny behavior
 - Multiple users don't interfere with each other